razerofficial/cocos2d-plugin-razer-sdk/README.md

 }
 ```

-The `HelloWorldScene` defines several `RazerSDK` callbacks to handle communication from the `RazerSDK` back to `Cocos2d`.
+[InAppPurchases\Classes\HelloWorldScene.h](https://github.com/razerofficial/cocos2d-plugin-razer-sdk/blob/master/InAppPurchases/Classes/HelloWorldScene.h) defines several `RazerSDK` callbacks to handle communication from the `RazerSDK` back to `Cocos2d`.
 The callbacks are static to avoid the pointers from going out of scope.

 ```
 #if ANDROID